 Mikko Hyppönen is the chief research officer at security software company, F-Secure.
 He also consults with European security agencies about the threats posed by cyber-criminals.
 Through his job, he hears many frightening stories of how people have been robbed blind without even realising it.

 He said that hackers are robbing millions from innocent web users.
 He told of how your mobile phone could be spying on you.
-And he described how online banking might not be as safe as you'd hoped.
+And he described how

 Online poker players, he says, are some of the ripest targets.
 And Hyppönen said he fears that most online poker players have absolutely no idea how much danger they’re in.
 He also revealed a link between money stolen through cyber-crime, and terrorism in Iraq.